 Take advantage of the zombie trend by throwing a zombie-themed party.
 It's an ideal theme for a Halloween party, but it's also a fun birthday party idea for people who love all things creepy.
 Once you've figured out appropriate invitations, food and drinks, and decorations, turn your attention to zombie party games and activities.

-Play this game that is very similar to freeze dance.
-Instead of dancing, however, have kids walk around like zombies as the music plays.
+This game is very to freeze dance.
+Instead of dancing, however, have the party guests walk around like zombies as the music plays.
 When the music stops, instead of freezing, they have to lie down and play dead.

 Zombie Crawl Race

-Make a batch of pink water balloons.
-Use a marker to draw lines on the balloons to make them look like brains.
+Fill up a batch of pink water balloons, and then use a marker to draw lines—gently!—on the balloons to make them look like brains.
 Separate the players into pairs.
 Each pair of zombies has to toss a balloon back and forth, trying not to drop and splatter the brains.
 Have the pairs take a step back from one another as the game progresses, to make it more difficult to catch the brains.
 The last team of zombies left with an intact balloon wins the game.

 Use the same type of water balloons like the ones made for the brain toss game.
 Divide players into two teams.
 Give each team a bucket of brain-water-balloons.
-Players must race, relay-style (and walking like zombies), to carry the brains from the bucket back to the team.
+Players must race, relay-style, while walking like zombies to carry the brains from the bucket back to the team.
 The first team to gather all of their balloons wins.

 Red Light, Walking Dead Light